 Sustainability and the Changing Earth

-Course introduces planet Earth as a dynamic and complex global system which has changed due to human interaction.
-Course materials demonstrate physical and chemical links between the geosphere, hydrosphere, biosphere and atmosphere that directly impact the sustainability of human lifestyles at a variety of timescales.
+This course introduces planet Earth as a dynamic and complex global system which has changed due to human interaction.
+Course materials demonstrate physical and chemical links between the geosphere, hydrosphere, biosphere and atmosphere that directly impact sustainability of human lifestyles at a variety of timescales.
 (P)

 Introduction to recent geological exploration of recent terrestrial planets and moons, comets and asteroids, focusing on comparisons of composition and tectonics on the solid planets and moons.